 Breed Profile: Scottish Terrier

 Scottish Terriers, or Scotties, are a highland breed of terrier originating in Scotland.
 They are known for their distinctive beards and eyebrows.
-Beloved by Scottish and English royalty for centuries, the Scottie only recently made their American debut in the 1890’s, but quickly became a favorite of American presidents as well.
+Beloved by Scottish and English royalty for centuries, the Scottie only recently made their American debut in the 1890’s.
+They quickly became a favorite of American presidents as well.
 Scotties are the only breed who have lived in the White House three times, with Presidents Roosevelt, Eisenhower, and George W. Bush.
-Former First Dog Barney Bush, who only recently lost his battle with lymphoma, was one of two Scotties who spent 8 years in the White House with President Bush.
+Former First Dog Barney Bush, was one of two Scotties who spent 8 years in the White House with President Bush.
 And Fala Roosevelt was so famous that he is the only pet to ever be memorialized in a statue in Washington, D.C. with his famous pet parent!

 Size & Weight: Scotties are small, compact dogs, standing at 10-11 inches at the shoulders, and weighing between 19-23 pounds.